Tesla's Anti-Employee Handbook

 Oh, and when you are sick, you're told to use your accrued Paid Time Off.
 Don't have it?
 Well shit, that's too bad for you!

-At the end of the document, you can tell the people who wrote it were clearly looking for a more positive vibe:
+At the end of the employee policy handbook, you can tell the people who wrote it were clearly looking for a more positive vibe:

 "Make sure you're having fun at work — meet new friends, push yourself in new ways, try new things.
 If you aren't having fun at some level, you'll be unhappy.
 We don't want that.
 We want you to work hard, love what you do, and have fun."